 When financing your home purchase, it’s always nice to know your options— after all, this is likely one of the most significant financial decisions you’ll make in your lifetime.
 You’re probably familiar with the typical retail mortgages that you can obtain from most credit unions or banks, but are you familiar with correspondent lending?
-If not, you’ve come to the right place!

 In this article, we’ll dive into the ins and outs of correspondent lending and answer questions like: